fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/research.md

 <img style="float: center;" src="/images/xylo.png" style="width:400px;">
 <p style="font-size:small">Scarp of the Xylokastro normal fault in the Corinth rift, Greece.
-There are several marine terraces in the fault hanging wall.</p>
+The flat areas in the fault hanging wall are several uplifted marine terraces.
+I took the picture from the same place than the picture in Figure 9 of Armijo et al., GJI, 1996.</p>

 <h2><b><a href="https://fdelgadodelapuente.github.io/research/models">Numerical and analytic modeling of geologic processes</a></b></h2>